Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: Introduction

 A useful point of view on the $\Lambda$-coalescent is as follows.
 Consider a population subject to a $\Lambda$-Fleming-Viot flow dynamic on $(-\infty,0]$ and divide the population at time $0$ into \textit{$t$-families}, where two individuals belong to the same $t$-family if and only if their ancestor from time $-t$ is common.
 It can be seen from Bertoin and Le Gall's correspondence \cite{BLGI} that the sizes of $t$-families are the masses of blocks in an associated $\Lambda$-coalescent.
 The process of the $t$-families is a \textit{nested interval-partition} in the framework of \cite{10.1214/20-AAP1641}, where such an object is constructed and shown to be associated to the $\Lambda$-coalescent.
 In other words, it is perfectly equivalent to study the masses of blocks in a $\Lambda$-coalescent or to study the sizes of $t$-families in a population subject to a $\Lambda$-Fleming-Viot flow dynamic on $(-\infty,0]$ (then, $W_k(t)$ is the size of the $k^{th}$ largest $t$-family).
-We take the later point of view and start by associating the $\Lambda$-coalescent with dust to a nested interval-partition arising naturally from the flow of inverses introduced in \cite{BERTOIN2005307}.
+In the present paper, we take the latter point of view and associate the $\Lambda$-coalescent with dust to a nested interval-partition arising naturally from the flow of inverses introduced in \cite{BERTOIN2005307}.
 Our construction method is different from the one in \cite{10.1214/20-AAP1641} but the underlying objects are the same.
 This allows us to prove Poisson representations for the masses of blocks in terms of the flow of inverses.
-The representations enable us to use the power of stochastic calculus to study aspects of the entrance law from dust of the masses of blocks.
-We apply this method to study the long and small time behaviors.
-This allows to study the $\Lambda$-coalescent with dust without passing by the classical approximation of $(\Pi_t)_{t\geq 0}$ by $(\Pi^n_t)_{t\geq 0}$.
+The methodology alluded to above consists precisely in exploiting these representations to harness stochastic calculus in the study of the $\Lambda$-coalescent with dust -- an approach that, to the best of our knowledge, has not been pursued before in this setting.
+The representations enable us to use the power of stochastic calculus to study aspects of the entrance law from dust of the masses of blocks, yielding in particular the asymptotic results for the moments of $W_k(t)$ from which the large deviation principles are derived, and bypassing the classical approximation of $(\Pi_t)_{t\geq 0}$ by $(\Pi^n_t)_{t\geq 0}$ that is standard in the literature.